syncfusion-content/flutter-docs/Flutter/radial-gauge/annotation.md

 ![annotation position with axis](images/annotation/annottaion_axis.jpg)

-[`PositionFactor`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAnnotation/positionFactor.html) is used to move the annotation widget from the center of axis to edge of the axis.
-For example, when you specify the [`positionFactor`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAnnotation/positionFactor.html) as 0.5, then the annotation widget will be moved from center towards the corresponding direction with the distance of half of radius value of axis .
+[`PositionFactor`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAnnotation/positionFactor.html)is used to move the annotation widget from the center of axis to the edge of the axis.
+For example, when you specify the [`positionFactor`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAnnotation/positionFactor.html) as 0.5, the annotation widget will be moved from the center towards the corresponding direction with the distance of half of the radius value of axis.

 By default, the value of [`positionFactor`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAnnotation/positionFactor.html) is 0.

 ## Setting image for annotation

 Annotations provide options to add any image over the gauge control with respect to its offset position.
-You can add multiple images in single control
+You can add multiple images in a single control.

 {% highlight dart %}
 @override